cintiamh/EDS/README.md

 Objective and Summary
 ---------------------

-The objective of this semester project is to develop several independent HTML5 game prototypes in order to learn the technology and the existing libraries that exist at this time.
+The objective of this semester project is to develop several independent HTML5 game prototypes in order to learn the technology and the existing libraries up to this time.

 The Plan
 --------